Petal gets $13 million to build a credit card for those without a credit history

 A few of the startup’s most obvious targets are younger audiences that are picking up credit cards and associated products for the first time, as well as those who don’t have access to credit simply because they haven’t had an opportunity to build it.
 If you’re going to qualify for an important loan down the line — say, a mortgage — you need to build up that credit history, and that still requires actually getting in the door.

-“If you look at folks who are thin-file, credit invisible, those who don’t have an accurate score, they’re predominantly young people but they’re disproportionally groups that have historically lacked access to financial services,” Gross said.
+“If you look at folks who are thin-file, credit invisible, those who don’t have an accurate score, they’re predominantly young people but they’re disproportionately groups that have historically lacked access to financial services,” Gross said.
 “Minorities, immigrants, if you lack a score — or an accurate score — it can cost you very real money throughout your life.
 Having no score, you’re treated as subprime, you won’t qualify for most financial products, or they’ll be more expensive and inferior.”

 Gross’ other hope is that the experience of using the Petal card itself (and managing it) will be a factor in convincing people to use it.
 One example he gave was the card telling owners explicitly how much of a balance they owe, and the amount of interest they will pay the following cycle based on what payment they are about to make.